shreifelzahar/NTI-EME-R8-PythonProject/README.md

 ## Alternative to CPU-Z for Linux

 Currently, there is no direct equivalent of CPU-Z available for Linux systems.
 However, **CPU-X** is an alternative that provides similar functionality, including detailed hardware information.
-Unfortunately, CPU-X does not include a stress test script, which is a key feature of the **VMware Virtual Machine Monitoring Tool**.
+Unfortunately, CPU-X does not include a stress test script, which is a key feature of the **VM Monitoring Tool**.
 This tool offers comprehensive monitoring and stress testing capabilities for users operating in Linux environments.